Customizing Vim

 • set hlsearch highlight all matching portions

-• using :noh (short for :nohlsearch) will clear the current highlighted portions
+• using :noh (short for :nohlsearch) will clear the currently highlighted portions

 • set incsearch highlights current match as you type the pattern, the screen is updated automatically as needed

-• pressing Enter key would move the cursor to the matched portion
+• pressing the Enter key would move the cursor to the matched portion

-• pressing Esc key would keep the cursor at the current location
+• pressing the Esc key would keep the cursor at the current location

-• other matching terms will be highlighted based on hlsearch setting
+• other matching terms will be highlighted based on the hlsearch setting

 Custom mapping